Aging gracefully today for a better tomorrow

 Sue: (name changed to protect the innocent) I am feeling really bloated lately and I don’t know what might be causing it.
 I just feel so tired and drained all the time, I’ve lost all my youthful energy.

-Me: Have you cut back on your sodium intake and have you been drinking enough water during this recent heat wave?
+Me: Have you been drinking enough water during this recent heat wave?

 Sue: Yes I drink about two glasses of water a day and a couple cans of soda.
 I told my doctor that I don’t eat or use any salt when cooking so she didn’t think that was an issue.
 My doctor thought that now that I am in menopause I might start getting bloated; I guess this is all part of aging.